jonnyklemmer/WerddApp-SwiftUI/README.md

-# WerddApp-Spring2022
+# WerddApp SwiftUI
-WerddApp from Hanko Academy Spring 2022 Cohort
+WerddApp from Hanko Academy built with SwiftUI.

+Updated for Xcode 14.2